 If you would like some help with working out what you need to find closure, then you might like to know that I offer support for that.

-A 1.5 hour meeting in person or online gives you a chance to explore, what is right for you to grief and find some closure.
-We can agree a plan of action, and in a follow-up meeting we would reflect on the experience and consider what you may want to do next regards future support.
+A 2 hour meeting in person or online gives you a chance to talk things over, or have someone listen and help you explore, what is right for you to grief and find some closure.
+We can agree a plan of action, and in a follow-up session we would reflect on the experience and consider what you may want to do next regards future support.

 The benefit of such a collaborative approach is that you have someone witness your grief and is along side you (metaphorically speaking), while you go through this process.
 While grief is personal, having shared experience can help avoid getting stuck in grief and it helps with moving on in a way that is helpful to you and respectful of your loss.